-Other examples include the attack on the marriage institution through homosexuality and feminism.
+There is an attack on the marriage institution through various movement.
 The attack on God’s divinity through atheism and the list goes on.
 Tomorrow even chores are going to be outlawed as child labour.
 Scientific research will be quoted and laws enacted, but we will surely be worse off than when we started.

 The beauty is that God has given us the choice to raise our children the best way we seem fit.
 If you want to spank you can, if not you don’t have to.
 But he has given a provision for the occasional use of the rod where applicable.

 Children’s rights seem to ignore the elephant in the room.
 That children have the right to be raised by both parents in the same home.
 That should be the first right on any child rights charter.
 A child who is being raised by a single parent in the home is being denied of this right.
 But this will not be outlawed because it would be a headache to police so it is conveniently ignored.